MicrosoftLearning/mslearn-fabric/Instructions/Labs/07-real-time-Intelligence.md

 ---
 lab:
-    title: 'Get started with Real-Time Analytics in Microsoft Fabric'
+    title: 'Get started with Real-Time Intelligence in Microsoft Fabric'
-    module: 'Get started with real-time analytics in Microsoft Fabric'
+    module: 'Get started with Real-Time Intelligence in Microsoft Fabric'
 ---

-# Get started with Real-Time Analytics in Microsoft Fabric
+# Get started with Real-Time Intelligence in Microsoft Fabric

 Microsoft Fabric provides a runtime that you can use to store and query data by using Kusto Query Language (KQL).
 Kusto is optimized for data that includes a time series component, such as real-time data from log files or IoT devices.